Template for lab expectations in EEE.docx

 PhD Student Expectations

-Students and scientists are expected to conduct their research professionally, and prioritize safety and ethics in their research, however this may apply to your respective field.
+Students and scientists are expected to conduct their research professionally, and prioritize safety and ethics in their research.
 Seek help if you are stuck or have difficulties, either with your advisor or with others in the group.
 Working with others involves respectfully managing interpersonal relationships with all group members.
 Most students work on their own project but often there are opportunities for collaborations within a research group and also outside the lab with other groups or researchers.

-As a researcher, you should be prepared to present your near finished work to major conferences and to submit the work to journals.
-The frequency of conferences and paper submissions vary, you should discuss specific expectations with your advisor.
-Plagiarism or appropriating anyone’s idea internally or externally will not be tolerated.
+As a researcher, you should be prepared to present your near-finished work to major conferences and to submit the work to journals.
+The frequency of conferences and paper submissions vary — discuss specific expectations with your advisor.
+Plagiarism or the appropriation of anyone’s idea, internal or external, will not be tolerated.

 For PhD students, the PhD experience is not just about research or grades.
 There are other “metrics” of success, such as teaching, data generation, scripts, or communication.
 If there are things you as a student would like to prioritize, discuss and identify them with your advisor and see how they could be integrated within your research.